garryismael/backend_app/README.md

 Steps to run this project:

 1. Run `npm i` command
-2. Setup database and create file .env with its content
+2. Setup database and create file .env with its content: <br>
 a.
 DATABASE_URL
 b.
 TOKEN_KEY
 c.
 MAIL_USER